Epistemic democracy: Jury theorems

+Miracle of aggregation

-Miracle of Aggregation: Like the jury theorem, the miracle of aggregation also appeals to the benefits of large numbers to defend democratic voting but focuses on the tendency of incorrect votes to cancel each other out.
+Like the jury theorem, the miracle of aggregation also appeals to the benefits of large numbers to defend democratic voting but focuses on the tendency of incorrect votes to cancel each other out.
 Those voters who are informed will tend to vote for the correct policy, while those who are ignorant will have to vote randomly.
 The votes of ignorant voters will therefore be distributed evenly among the available options.
 Once all votes are aggregated, the votes of bad voters will therefore cancel each other out, and the votes of informed voters will decide the outcome.
 A key assumption of this argument, however, is that those with none or little information will tend to vote randomly.
 It has therefore been objected that bad voters may in fact make systemic errors in a certain direction, and that their votes will not be completely cancelled out.
-An important question therefore concerns whether any systemic errors will be larger enough to outnumber the more informed voters so as to influence the final outcome.
+An important question therefore concerns whether any systemic errors will be large enough to outnumber the more informed voters so as to influence the final outcome.

+In relation to the findings of the 2022 study for jury theorems, it has been established that even though, almost surely, at least a proportion $\varepsilon > 0$ of voters is well-informed or almost well-informed the Miracle of Aggregation (MoA) does not occur almost surely using a prior probability measure.